ppearson/prod/doc/rst/source/provisioning/index.rst

 Provision Provider Support
 --------------------------

-Below is a basic overview of what's currently supported for the three direct-API providers currently, as well as the more generic OpenStack provider which several other privders provide APIs for.
+Below is a basic overview of what's currently supported for the four direct-API providers currently, as well as the more generic OpenStack provider which several other providers provide APIs for.

 +---------------------------------+---------+---------+---------------+-------------+-----------+
 | Feature                         | Vultr   | Linode  | Digital Ocean | Binary Lane | OpenStack |